pablojimeno/code-rails/chapter_3_rails_resources/deleteing_a_post_spec_example.md

 require "test_helper"

 feature "Deleting a Post" do
-  scenario "post is deleted with a click" do
+  scenario "article is deleted with a click" do
     # Given an existing post
     Post.create(title: "Becoming a Code Fellow", body: "Means striving for excellence.") visit posts_path